ppwwyyxx/sigmod14contest/README.md

 ### About
-This is the source code of team 'blxlrsmb' from Tsinghua University, winning the 4th place in ACM SIGMOD Programming Contest 2014, about large social network analysis.
+This is the source code of team 'blxlrsmb' from Tsinghua University, winning the 4th place in [ACM SIGMOD Programming Contest 2014](http://www.cs.albany.edu/~sigmod14contest/index.html) about large social network analysis.
 The code is written only for efficiency.
 Very ugly!
 Be careful.

 ### Member:
 + [Yuxin Wu](mailto:ppwwyyxxc@gmail.com)